 The Vimy Foundation created the Vimy Pilgrimage Award to recognize the actions of young people who are dedicated to the betterment of society by demonstrating an outstanding commitment to volunteer work through positive contributions, notable deeds, or bravery that benefits their peers, school, community, province, or country.

 2021 program applications on hold until further notice

-The Vimy Pilgrimage award consists of a fully funded, week-long educational program in Vimy, France, to study Canada’s tremendous First World War effort.
-This week, scheduled for April 3 – 11, 2016 and organized by The Vimy Foundation, will include classroom education and daily field trips to important First World War sites.
-A total of 20 students will be selected by their essays for the program this year.
+The Vimy Pilgrimage Award consists of a fully funded week-long educational program in Belgium and France to study Canada’s tremendous First World War contribution.
+The program, scheduled for April 2–10, 2020*, is offered by the Vimy Foundation and features daily visits to important First World War sites including museums, cemeteries, and historic battlefields.
+A total of 20 students will be selected for the 2021 program.

 Applicants are required to submit a 500 word essay describing their volunteer work; a 500 word essay on a specific question or subject posted in the application form; a personal statement video; a resume detailing achievements, awards, and notable activities; and a reference letter from a teacher, guidance counselor or principal, service club, volunteer organization, etc. In choosing Award winners, the Award Committee will take into consideration all elements submitted for the application with special emphasis placed on the applicant’s volunteer work and service to their communities.